vbruchon/track-dev-time-cli/README.md

   yarn track-dev-time uninstall
 ```

-This will:
+This command will:

-- Delete the .track-dev-time folder containing your session data.
+- Delete the `.track-dev-time` folder, including session data, `config.json`, and `meta.json`.
-- Clean .gitignore entries added by track-dev-time.
+- Remove `.track-dev-time/` from your `.gitignore`.
+- Restore the original `dev` script in your `package.json`, if it was backed up during setup.
+- Automatically uninstall `concurrently` if it was installed by the CLI during setup.

+If you’ve already removed the package without running this command, you can manually:

+- Delete the `.track-dev-time/` directory
+- Remove the `.track-dev-time/` entry from your `.gitignore`
-- Restore your original dev script in package.json.
+- Restore your original `dev` script in `package.json`

-If you want to manually remove all traces, or if you uninstall the package before running the uninstall command, please delete the .track-dev-time folder, clean your .gitignore, and restore the dev script in your package.json to its original state.
+- Optionally uninstall `concurrently` with your package manager if you no longer use it

+💡 Run npm uninstall track-dev-time (or yarn remove / pnpm remove) only after the uninstall command to ensure a clean removal.